-1. Year-round, Monday through Friday only from 10:00 AM to 3:00 PM (for areas within 400 feet of common property lines with Skyline Wilderness Park from

-12:00 PM to 3:00 PM): blasting shall not occur outside of these hours, or on the weekends, or on any Major federally recognized-Holidays.

-- Blasting shall be prohibited during high wind conditions.
-High wind conditions are deemed to occur when the two-minute average wind speed exceeds 20 miles per hour as measured using the methods described by the South Coast Air Quality Management District in Attachment A to the Rule 403 Implementation Handbook. - The Permittee shall measure and record wind speeds continually throughout the day during blast events to ensure compliance with this COAendition of Approval.
+- Year-round, Monday through Friday only from 10:00 AM to 3:00 PM (for areas within 400 feet of common property lines with Skyline Wilderness Park from 12:00 PM to 3:00 PM): blasting shall not occur outside of these hours, or on the weekends, or on any Major Holidays. - Blasting shall be prohibited during high wind conditions.
+High wind conditions are deemed to occur when the 2-minute average wind speed exceeds 20 miles per hour as measured using the methods described by the South Coast Air Quality Management District in Attachment A to the Rule 403 Implementation Handbook. - 3.
+The Permittee shall measure and record wind speeds continually throughout the day during blast events to ensure compliance with this COA.
 Wind speed measurements, including average wind speeds shall be included in required blasting logs. - 4.
-The Permittee shall notify via e-mail the PBES Department, Skyline Wilderness Park, Napa County Office of Education, Chamberlain High School, Liberty High School, Creekside Middle School, the Napa Preschool Program, the Napa Child Development Center, Napa State Hospital, and any agencies, businesses, and local residents requiring or requesting such notice via e-mail, at least 48 hours in advance of any blasting events. - The Permittee shall record each blast event and maintain blasting logs for five (5) years.
-Blasting logs/records shall be submitted to the PBES Department annually as required by COA endition or Approval #No.2(L) below. - G. Safety and Security: - The Permittee shall install fencing along the perimeter of Quarry boundaries and/or exclusion areas to the extent necessary to prevent the public from accessing active-q_Quarry areas.
-The location of said fencing shall not prevent use of existing Skyline Wilderness Park trails. - a) The fencing shall generally consist of three strand wire with metal and/or wood fence stakes. - b) "No Trespassing" signs shall be appropriately posted around the perimeter of the Quarry in association with security fencing. - c) The precise locations and design of security fencing shall be inspected and approved by the Planning Division prior to the installation of any new or relocated security fencing. - H. Contact List:
+The Permittee shall notify via e-mail the PBES Department, Skyline Wilderness Park, Napa County Office of Education, Chamberlain High School, Liberty High School, Creekside Middle School, the Napa Preschool Program, the Napa Child Development Center, Napa State Hospital, and any agencies, businesses, and local residents requiring or requesting such notice via e-mail, at least 48 hours in advance of any blasting events. - 5.
+The Permittee shall record each blast event and maintain blasting logs for 5 years.
+Blasting logs/records shall be submitted to the PBES Department annually as required by COA No. 2(L) below. - G. Safety and Security. - 1.
+The Permittee shall install fencing along the perimeter of Quarry boundaries and/or exclusion areas to the extent necessary to prevent the public from accessing active Quarry areas.
+The location of said fencing shall not prevent use of existing Skyline Wilderness Park trails. - a) The fencing shall generally consist of three strand wire with metal and/or wood fence stakes/posts. - b) "No Trespassing" signs shall be appropriately posted around the perimeter of the Quarry in association with security fencing. - c) The precise locations and design of security fencing shall be inspected and approved by the Planning Division prior to the installation of any new or relocated security fencing. - H. Contact List.

-Within 30 days of the effective date of this Permit, the Permittee shall mail a Quarry contact list with Quarry contact names and phone numbers to the following: each property land-owner within a 3,000 foot radius of the exterior boundary of the Project site as listed on the most recent tax roll listing, the PBES Department, Skyline Wilderness Park, Napa County Office of Education, Chamberlain High School, Liberty High School, Creekside Middle School, the Napa Preschool Program, the Napa Child Development Center, the Napa State Hospital, and those persons or organizations who have requested a copy of the Quarry contact list.
-The contact list shall have at least two Quarry Operation contacts that include the name, local phone number, and email address that entities and persons described herein can be contacted regarding Quarry

-Operations and compliance.
-It shall be the responsibility of the Permittee and-q Quarry contact to respond to any inquires within 24 hours of receiving them.
-The Permittee shall update the Quarry contact list every five (5) years (to coincide with the monitoring report required pursuant to COAondition #No. 1(F)) and any time there are changes in personnel and/or contact information listed in Quarry contact list, and re-send the contact list to all land property owners within a 3,000 foot radius of the Project site and entities identified herein.
+Within 30 days of the Effective Date of this Permit, the Permittee shall mail a Quarry contact list with Quarry contact names and phone numbers to the following: each property owner within a 3,000 foot radius of the exterior boundary of the project site as listed on the most recent tax roll listing, the PBES Department, Skyline Wilderness Park, Napa County Office of Education, Chamberlain High School, Liberty High School, Creekside Middle School, the Napa Preschool Program, the Napa Child Development Center, the Napa State Hospital, and those persons or organizations who have requested to be on the Quarry contact list.
+The contact list shall have at least 2 Quarry Operations contacts that include the name, local phone number, and email address that can be contacted regarding Quarry Operations and compliance.
+It shall be the responsibility of the Permittee and the Quarry contact to respond to any inquiries within 24 hours of receiving them.
+The Permittee shall update the Quarry contact list every 5 years to coincide with the monitoring report required pursuant to COA No. 1(F) and any time there are changes in personnel and/or contact information listed in the Quarry contact list, and re-send the contact list to all property owners within a 3,000 foot radius of the project site and entities identified herein.

-I. Site Maintenance:
+I. Site Maintenance.